tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/4.2_sample_front_end_code_walkthrough/README.md

       });
 ````

 `txn.txn_request` is widely used all over the frontend code whenever we want to send requests to the backend.
-Note the backend handle is always **async**.
-So you shouldn't expect to get a response immediately.
+Note the backend handle is always **async** so you shouldn't expect to get a response immediately.
 You'll always need to query the result using `await txn.query_request` as in the code below:

 ````
      rs = await txn.query_request('query_session_key', {